Get the best over-ear headphones for you and your ears.

-Grado has upgraded its entry-level line of Prestige Series wired headphones for 2021.
+Grado upgraded its entry-level line of Prestige Series wired headphones in 2022.
 Hand-built, the line includes the SR60x, SR80x, SR125x, SR225x and SR325x, and they're all very good at their various prices.
 Arguably, however, the $225 SR225x headphones hit the sweet spot if you're looking for open-back audiophile-grade headphones that won't cost you an arm and a leg.

 This updated model features a more durable eight-conductor cable infused with "super annealed" copper for "improved purity of the audio signal," a more comfortable headband design and updated fourth-generation 44mm drivers that further cut down on distortion and are also more energy-efficient, making them easier to drive.
 I not only used these headphones with an external headphone amplifier attached to my computer but with an iPhone using a Lightning-to-3.5mm adapter.
 They had plenty of volume when connected directly to the iPhone.